cmcmA20/cubical-mini/CONTRIBUTING.md

   version of a result.
-Try to avoid switching between these when constructing something, for instance if you want to construct a Path out of a series of Iso's then compose the Isos first and then apply `isoToPath` once instead of converting all of them to paths and composing them as paths.
+Try to avoid switching between these when constructing something, for instance if you want to construct a Path out of a series of Iso's then compose the Isos first and then apply `iso-to-path` once instead of converting all of them to paths and composing them as paths.

+- FIXME
-- Some useful lemmas have specialized versions with higher arity to make code easier to read.
+  Some useful lemmas have specialized versions with higher arity to make code easier to read.
 See for example `isPropΠ2` and `isSetΠ2` in [HLevels.agda](https://github.com/agda/cubical/blob/master/Cubical/Foundations/HLevels.agda) as well as various versions of function extensionality in [FunExtEquiv.agda](https://github.com/agda/cubical/blob/master/Cubical/Functions/FunExtEquiv.agda).

-- Unless a file is in the `Core`, `Foundations`, `Codata` or `Experiments` package you don't need to add it manually to the `Everything` file as it is automatically generated when running `make`.
+- Unless a file is in the `Prim` or `Foundations` package you don't need to add it manually to the `Everything` file as it is automatically generated when running `make`.

 - For folders with `Base` and `Properties` submodules, the `Base` file can contain some basic consequences of the main definition, but